Tips to Keep Writing

 Too many writers work without support to maintain their writing effort—month after discouraging month.
 Writing can be lonely work.
 The isolation can sap your energy.
 As you spend more and more time alone with yourself, you begin to doubt what you are doing, you begin to fall into perfectionism, you tell yourself it is too hard.
 You decide go quit.

 Find support to keep you going.
-This can be a sibling or friend who is helping you with research, a writing group that meets at the library regularly, (be sure members can provide critical help not just the sort that never gets beyond, “That’s nice!”), a writing class where your writing can receive constructive criticism, a master memoir writer program.
+This can be a sibling or friend who is helping you with research, a writing group that meets at the library regularly, (be sure members can provide critical help not just the sort that never gets beyond, “That’s nice!”), a writing class where your writing can receive constructive criticism, or memoir writing coach.